nathalierze/in-session_dropout_prediction/readme.txt

 models that predict dropout after each step (completed sentence) in the assignment using learning process data.
 The multilayer perceptron is outperforming the baseline algorithms with up to 87% accuracy.
 By extending the binary prediction with dropout probabilities, we were able to design a personalized intervention strategy that distinguishes between motivational and subject-specific interventions.
+A random state is not set, thus, results might differ marginally.

 Whole project described in:
 N. Rzepka, K. Simbeck, H.-G. Müller, and N. Pinkwart